WXGopher/chm-wiki/Mesh-generation.md

     'swe' : {'file': 'granger_swe_2001.tif', 'method':'mean'}
 }
 ```

+The classifier allows for reclassifying data within mesher so that data-loss from classifying on a raster is minimized.

 Complex basin shapes might result in the creation of many triangles along the complex edges.
 Thus ```simplify=True``` and ```simplify_tol``` can be used to simplify the basin outline. ```simplify_tol``` is the simplification tolerance specified in meters.
 Be careful as too high a tolerance will cause many lines to be outside of the bounds of the raster.